Out in the UK this Week

 Ballroom Dancer (Dogwoof, cert E, DVD)

-Strictly Come Dancing and Dancing with the Stars fans will enjoy this documentary about Vyacheslav “Slavik” Kryklyvyy (run that through a spellcheck), a onetime champion ballroom dancer on the comeback road in spite of his advanced years – he’s 34.
+Strictly Come Dancing and Dancing with the Stars fans will enjoy this documentary about Vyacheslav “Slavik” Kryklyvyy (try running that name through a spellcheck), a onetime champion ballroom dancer on the comeback road in spite of his advanced years – he’s 34.
 Insights into the sheer athleticism of the discipline are what make this foxtrot into the world of competitive dancing worth watching.
 That, Slavik’s huge ego and his need to share everything on camera.
 Which is more than his partner wants to.

 Everything or Nothing (Fox, cert 12, DVD)